 Ward R. Drennan, Ph.D.

 Ward R. Drennan, Ph.D., developed an interest in hearing science given long-time interests in music and a family history of hearing impairment.
 Dr. Drennan's hearing science work began in 1991 when he started graduate work in the psychophysics of normal hearing with Dr. Charles S. Watson at Indiana University.
 He continued with postdoctoral work studying normal and impaired hearing with Professor Stuart Gatehouse at the MRC institution of Hearing Research in Glasgow, Scotland, and with Dr. Bryan E. Pfingst at the University of Michigan.
 Dr. Drennan joined Dr. Jay T. Rubinstein at the University of Washington Virginia Merrill Bloedel Hearing Research Center in 2004 and continued work on improving outcome measures in hearing.
-He currently works as a research assistant professor in otolaryngology and has an adjunct appointment in the Department of Speech and Hearing Sciences.
+He currently works as a research associate professor in otolaryngology and has an adjunct appointment in the Department of Speech and Hearing Sciences.

 In his spare time, Dr. Drennan enjoys performing clarinet with several local organizations including the Everett Philharmonic, the Saratoga Orchestra, the Philharmonia Northwest, and the Seattle Gilbert and Sullivan Society.
 He also enjoys photography, gardening, and spending time with his two children.

 Graduate Education: Indiana University, Department of Speech and Hearing Sciences, Ph.D., 1998